 You’ve likely seen seasons personified by poets, but it isn’t done all that often in song.
 Still, the best lyricists use it without allowing it to become clichéd.
 Winter is almost always personified as a villainous or sad season – and summer is always happy and the hero.

 You try to scream but terror takes the sound before you make it

 You start to freeze as horror looks you right between the eyes

 And no one’s gonna save you from the beast about to strike.

-The concept of “horror” is given lifelike qualities – which is what helped this song become the “go to” for every Halloween party for the last few decades.
-Don’t go by the video here – in the video, the “horror” is a zombie but in just the song, it is just the craziness that is the “Thriller!”
+The concept of “horror” is given lifelike qualities – which is what helped this song become the “go-to” song for every Halloween party for the last few decades.
+Don’t go buy the video here – in the video, the “horror” is a zombie, but in just the song, it is just the craziness that is the “Thriller!”

-Can You Feel the Love Tonight – Elton John
+#4: Can You Feel the Love Tonight (by Elton John)

 There’s a calm surrender to the rush of day